buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 You must supply the command line to be used.
 The default is ``make epydocs``, which assumes that your project has a :file:`Makefile` with an `epydocs` target.
 You might wish to use something like :samp:`epydoc -o apiref source/{PKGNAME}` instead.
-You might also want to add :option:`--pdf` to generate a PDF file instead of a large tree of HTML files.
+You might also want to add `--pdf` to generate a PDF file instead of a large tree of HTML files.

-The API docs are generated in-place in the build tree (under the workdir, in the subdirectory controlled by the :option:`-o` argument).
+The API docs are generated in-place in the build tree (under the workdir, in the subdirectory controlled by the `-o` argument).
 To make them useful, you will probably have to copy them to somewhere they can be read.
 A command like ``rsync -ad apiref/ dev.example.com:~public_html/current-apiref/`` might be useful.
 You might instead want to bundle them into a tarball and publish it in the same place where the generated install tarball is placed.